syncfusion-content/xamarin-docs/Xamarin/Chat/Accessibility.md

 ---
 layout: post
 title: Accessibility in Xamarin Chat control | Syncfusion
-description: Learn here all about Accessibility support in Syncfusion Xamarin Chat (SfChat) control and more.
+description: Learn here all about Accessibility support in Syncfusion Xamarin Chat (SfChat) control, its elements and more.
 platform: xamarin
 control: SfChat
 documentation: UG